 Associates & Consultant Staff

 Wupya Nandap & Peter Schaffer - Weil, Gotshal & Manges LLP

 Once home, Anna and Tamsyn struggled to return to everyday life having witnessed so much need and identifying clear gaps in the support provided.
+It was clear to both women that those arriving were capable and wanted to live independently yet outdated attitudes and a hostile immigration policy was preventing this.
 In November 2016, Tamsyn found a wonderful childminder, Anna quit her job and they decided to make RefuAid a full-time job.
 “We want to challenge the negative rhetoric surrounding refugees and show that, given the right support, refugees and asylum seekers can be an asset both economically and culturally to their host communities.
 Since founding RefuAid we have met so many incredibly determined people who with the right support, have flourished, become fully independent and no longer need to rely on aid or handouts.”

 RefuAid has supported many people gain independence in both Greece and the UK and we are now focusing our efforts on three key barriers to access for refugees with leave to remain, trying to restart their life in the UK: finance and re-qualification, language tuition and specialist employment advice.

 The language project has supported 120+ students via language tuition and certification, while bespoke career guidance makes use of a national network of corporate partners providing work placements, mentoring and job opportunities.

 A ‘character-based’ loan scheme offers interest-free loans of £10,000, for internationally-trained refugees to pay for UK accreditation and requalification, to return to employment in their prior professional field.
 With a 100 per cent repayment rate after six months, and applicants gaining employment commensurate with their skills, this is a radical approach with clear, positive impact.
 A family reunification loan is now in the planning stage.